 Overview

-Data is currently one of the most valuable assets in today’s economy.
-For example, in the health care industry, the volume of “health data”—which includes patient’s health, personal, and financial information—has been increasing by more than 45 percent per year.
+Data is one of the most valuable assets in today’s economy.
+In the health care industry, the volume of “health data”—which includes patient’s health, personal, and financial information—has been growing rapidly.

 That growth is being driven by major advances in the production and collection of health data; the wider adoption of novel technologies; the demand for personalized, high-quality care; and the need for health data analyses.
 Using health data to reduce costs, improve the efficiency of operations, or enhance the quality and safety of patient care has become an escalating priority for health care organizations and industry stakeholders.